 Parenting is different for everyone, and we want to keep that ball in your court.
 In order to help with your decisions, we have created a handy guide for each show so that you know what to expect in order to make a decision you're comfortable with for your family.
 We always welcome parents to do their own research into the content of each of our shows.

 Below you will find a listing for each show in our 2018-2019 Professional Season, with notes on what might be a potential flag in each show, as well as reasons why we think you should bring your family to each show.
 Education is central to our mission at Berkeley Playhouse, and we hope this guide will enrich the learning experience of all of our patrons both young and seasoned.

 The descriptions are broken up into three levels of engagement, often starting with a broad, easily accessible life lesson, and then progressing into more nuanced and advanced lessons from the show.

-Scroll down to find notices and discussion topics:
+Scroll down or click on a title below to find notices and discussion topics: